-Working with numerous volunteer leaders and church staff, Dake Wells Architecture led a nearly decade long visioning, planning and design process that resulted in Liberty United Methodist Church establishing a second church campus to support it’s mission and ministry.
+Working with numerous volunteer leaders and church staff, Dake Wells Architecture led a nearly decade-long visioning, planning, and design process that resulted in Liberty United Methodist Church establishing a second church campus to support its mission and ministry.
 With a long history in the heart of Liberty, Missouri, LUMC had outgrown its current campus on a prominent hilltop in the city.
-At 18,000 square feet, this project represents the first phase of a planned 32-acre campus that supports and encourages growth of the church membership.
+At 18,000 square feet, this project represents the first phase of a planned 32-acre campus that supports and encourages the growth of the church membership.
 With an emphasis on serving young families, the project provides a new flexible, but materially rich worship space combined with classrooms for children and adults.
-The central gathering space provides generous spaces for building personal relationships while framing views of the nearby hospital, senior housing and residential neighborhoods.
-This framing of views is intended to remind the church of their ultimate mission to serve their community in meaningful ways.
+The central gathering space provides generous spaces for building personal relationships while framing views of the nearby hospital, senior housing, and residential neighborhoods.
+This framing of views is intended to remind the church of its ultimate mission to serve its community in meaningful ways.

 Liberty United Methodist Church has a strong history filled with tradition and symbolism, not the least of which is the Cross and Flame.

 White terracotta shingles clad the upper portion of the building exterior representing the upswept wings of a dove.
-The white shingles never touch the ground, instead hovering above layers of masonry, symbolic of earth, and at times, colors of red and orange, representing elements of fire from the Holy Spirit.
+The white shingles never touch the ground; instead, they hover above layers of masonry, symbolic of earth, and at times, colors of red and orange, which represent elements of fire from the Holy Spirit.
 In the entry court, the colors are most vibrant as one enters the building below the Methodist insignia and the historic bell from LUMC’s original church building.